Fumiya-Iwashige/MFM-Inv-Ga/README.md

 # MFM-Inv-Ga
-I provide MFM-Inv-Ga and MFM-Ga R code in this repository.
+This repository provides R codes for MFM-Inv-Ga and MFM-Ga.
+These methods are proposed by the following paper.

+Iwashige.
+F., Hashimoto.
+S. (2025), Bayesian mixture modeling using a mixture of finite mixtures with normalized inverse Gaussian weights. 	arXiv:2501.18854

 This repository has the following function files.

 * ```IG_functions.R```: for cluster analysis and density estimation with MFM-Inv-Ga
 * ```Ga_functions.R```: for cluster analysis and density estimation with MFM-Ga